 - Regulatory Guidance Office: Establishment of a Regulatory Guidance Office, consisting of members of Government Departments and Regulators, to provide guidance and information on regulatory matters.

 If implemented, the Commission’s comprehensive recommendations will overhaul corporate enforcement in Ireland.
 The recommendations should also bring welcome consistency to the legislation in this area which has largely developed in a fragmented manner over the years.
 The recommendations set out in the Report lend further weight to the enhanced focus on combatting corporate crime resulting from the aftermath of the banking and financial crisis.
 Although authorities have recently secured convictions of a number of high-profile senior bank executives relating to their actions prior to the crash, they are keen to build on this with additional resourcing and enhanced powers.

 This is clearly a key area of focus for the government and builds on the proposals contained in its “Combatting White Collar Crime” package which was launched in November 2017.
 In particular, the recommendation to introduce DPAs is likely to be welcomed by the industry.
 Other jurisdictions, such as the UK, in which DPAs have been introduced, have experienced increased cooperation and transparency which has also led to improved corporate compliance.
 The introduction of DPAs is seen to have changed the prosecutor and defendant relationship to a more co-operative one which results in matters being resolved efficiently and effectively - to the benefit of all stakeholders.

-If you would like to know more about the Report, or to hear what support Matheson can offer, please contact Karen Reynolds or Claire McLoughlin, Co-Heads of our Regulatory and Investigations team, or your usual Matheson contact.
+If you would like to know more about the Report, or to hear what support Matheson can offer, please contact Karen Reynolds, Head of our Regulatory and Investigations team, or your usual Matheson contact.